|Max Headroom||open||Bridge Clearance||N/A|

 Seaworthiness Comes First.
-Underneath it all, Beneteau built a hull that provides the family a comfortable ride and gives the skipper complete confidence in any reasonable sea.
+Underneath it all, Beneteau built a hull that provides the family a comfortable ride and gives the captain complete confidence in any reasonable sea.
 Beneteau’s Air Step hull increases economy markedly -- significantly more efficient in our tests aboard hulls of a similar Beneteau model without AirStep.

 The squared-off, nearly vertical hull sides forward provide wide seating and expansive storage above the waterline in the bow, while the deep-V forefoot adds yet another deep locker below the waterline on the centerline of the boat.

 The Hull Shape is Different

 Beneteau’s reinvention of the bowrider begins below the waterline.
 The unique hull shape helps the company fulfill its overriding concept of a safe, comfortable, family-oriented bowrider for coastal work.

 Conventional wisdom says a deep-V hull handles rough water well at higher speeds.
 It does, but at the cost of fuel efficiency, a propensity to roll at rest, and a balance sensitivity to lateral weight distribution.
 Also, when underway deep-V hulls are also known to roll a bit more in a beam sea.